ugonnaagwu/practicechangeremote/Stretch topics/ReactRouter.md

 ### Router

-In the code below, the router is `<BrowserRouter>`. `<BrowserRouter>` is used for an app that will respond to dynamic requests (any possible urls). `<HashRouter>` is used for static websites (predifined urls).
+In the code below, the router is `<BrowserRouter>`. `<BrowserRouter>` is used for an app that will respond to dynamic requests (any possible urls). `<HashRouter>` is used for static websites (predefined urls).

-Router components can only have a signle child element.
+Router components can only have a single child element.
 So, we use the `<App>` component to render the remainder of the application.

 ### Routes